jahvon/flow/internal/mcp/resources/file-types-guide.md

 - `description`: Workspace description (markdown supported)
 - `tags`: Workspace-level tags for organization

-## 2. Executable Definitions: .flow files
+## 2. Executable Definitions: *.flow files

-- Extensions: .flow, .flow.yaml, .flow.yml
+- Extensions: *.flow, *.flow.yaml, *.flow.yml
 - Purpose: Define executable tasks and workflows
 - Contains: Executable definitions with verbs, commands, parameters
 - Quantity: Multiple per workspace
 - Example paths: /my-project/build.flow, /my-project/deploy.flow.yaml, /my-project/.execs/test.flow.yml

-**Note**: `.flow` is reserved for flow files, while `flow.yaml` is the workspace configuration file.
+**Note**: The `.flow` extension is reserved for flow files, while `flow.yaml` is the workspace configuration file.
-Do not try to create executables in a `.flow` directory.
+Do not try to create executables in a `.flow` directory, if grouping of flow files is desired use the `.execs` directory if a name is needed.

 **Example content:**
 ```yaml